TshentroTech/tech-garagegangs/README.md

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## 🙏 Acknowledgments

-- QBCore Framework team
-- Community contributors
-- Testers and feedback providers

-## 📞 Support

-For support and questions:
-- Create an issue on GitHub
-- Join our Discord server
-- Check the documentation

----

 **Made with ❤️ for the FiveM community**